 North East Automotive Alliance

-Vantec Europe Limited started providing Logistics and Warehousing services to its main automotive client in Washington, Sunderland in 1990 as part of a joint venture activity.
-Since then, Vantec Europe Ltd has grown organically and developed its range of services to become a preferred 3PL (third party logistics) provider, with 12 operations in the UK and a key customer base including in the automotive and premium vehicles; construction equipment; lighting; electric battery and offshore renewable energy industries.
-Vantec is linked to Nissan through a private road on the southeast of Nissan providing circa 200 deliveries a day.
-If proved financially viable this project has the potential to allow Vantec to increase deliveries into the automotive client by circa 18 deliveries daily from Vantec to Nissan utilising zero-emission autonomous yard trucks.
+Vantec Europe Limited have provided third party logistics (3PL), warehousing and supply chain management services to the automotive sector since 1990.
+Since then, Vantec has grown organically and developed its range of services to become a preferred 3PL provider, with 13 operations in the UK and a key customer base including in the automotive and premium vehicles; construction equipment; lighting; electric battery and offshore renewable energy industries.

 Nissan Motor Manufacturing UK